-...
 A spot in the Bándara-puchchha (monkey's tail) mountain in the Himalaya, where the river Jamuna has its source.
 It has reference solely to the sacred spot where the worship to the goddess Jamuna is performed.
 The Jamuna rises from several hot springs, and the spot for bathing is at the point where the cold and warm waters mingle and form a pool (see Kalinda-desa).

-YASAPURA YASHTIVANA
+YASAPURA

+..
 Same as Yessavul.

+YASHTIVANA

-...
-Jethian, about two miles north of Topoban in the district of Gaya (Grierson).
+ban in the district of Gaya (Grierson).

 It is also called Jaktiban (Cunningham).

 Buddha is said to have displayed many miracles at this place.